 9. Provides Community Coverage

 Today’s larger health systems often provide services to rural areas.
 In 2019, there are 1,349 critical access hospitals located throughout the United States.
 These small but very important facilities are located in the most remote corners of the country making permanent staffing of them very challenging.
-Locum tenens play an important role in staffing these organizations.
+Locum tenens play an integral role in staffing these healthcare organizations.

 10. Helps Generate More Revenue